General Data Protection Regulation (GDPR): What Do You Need to Do

 The first part is available now, and the rest will be added soon.

 Disclaimer: The content of this post is not legal advice and should not be received as such.
 Compliance to the GDPR requires comprehensive legal advice that relates to your specific circumstances.
 This post provides general information about GDPR, but not in a way that is specific enough to individuals to be construed as legal advice.
 We strongly encourage readers of this post to seek tailored legal advice to ensure they comply with GDPR.
+The information provided below is a distillation of the information provided by thr Information Commisioner’s Office which can be viewed in full here.

 Part 1: Introduction, Getting to Grips with Your Data